 How To Calculate Betting Commission

-Understanding commission rates and how they impact betting odds is crucial to betting and trading on a betting exchange such as Matchbook, Betfair or Betdaq.
+Understanding commission rates and how they impact betting odds is crucial to betting and trading on a betting exchange such as Matchbook, or Betfair.
 While the odds being offered to you may appear tremendous value at first glance, once you calculate the commission you will pay on that wager, the odds on offer may not be the great bet you initially assumed.

 How Is Betting Commission Calculated?